bluezephyr/python-tdd/animals/README.md

 (!) the tests in our suite.
 Maybe not very impressive at the moment but we have made a few important design decisions on the way and we have documented them in working code.
 Let's head for the next test.

+## Third Test
+It is now time to actually add something to the `MammalsSet `.
+Since we do that by responding to the request message sent to the database, we need to control the response to the command that we sent in the previous test.
+The Mocks can easily be changed to do that. but the question is what to return.
+The easiest is probably to return a list of all the animals in the database.
+And the simplest test would be to have an empty database and return an empty list.
+The problem with such a test, though, is that it would not fail and it would not trigger us to write any new production code.
+It seems that we need to make some more design decisions before we can continue.
+If we decide how to represent the animals in the list that is returned from the database we would be able to have one animal in the database.
+To make that animal also part of the `MammalsSet`, we need also to make that animal a mammal.
+If we represent the return value from the `animals` method call as a list of objects of an `Animal` class, we could create a new test case that would open up for the next step.
+Let's do that.

+Create a new test case called `test_return_list_with_one_item_if_database_contains_one_mammal`.
+* Create an instance `MammalsSet` instance with a mock as an argument.
+* Call the `refresh` method on the `MammalsSet` instance.
+* Check that the length of the `mammals` attribute on the `MammalsSet` instance is 1.
+* Run the test and watch it fail.

+We now need to take control of the database mock to return a list containing one mammal.
+One way of doing that is to create a new class that inherits the Mock class.
+We can then add our own methods and attributes to this class to control its behavior.

+* Create a new class called `DatabaseMock`.
+Add a method to the mock called `animals`.
+Let the method return a list that contains an object that we can interpret an a mammal.
+When the implementation progress, we might need to be more specific, but we keep it simple for now and just create a Mock object that we put in the list.
+* Create an instance of the `DatabaseMock` class in the test case and use this instance as argument to the mammals_set.
+* The test case is now ready and running it shows that it fails.

+We can now turn to the implementation.
+The idea is to update the refresh method on the `MammalsSet` class to store the returned list of animals in the `mammals` list.
+We actually don't care right now whether the returned animal is actually a mammal.
+We will need to elaborate on this soon.

+* To implement the refresh method, we iterate over the list of all items returned by the call to the `animals` method on the database instance and add those items to the mammals list.

+If we now run the tests again, we see that the test will pass.
+Unfortunately, our second test now fails.
+This is due to that the mock that we provided earlier on does not support the new actions that we now do in the `refresh` method.
+The test case helped us in the earlier steps of the design, but now it is no longer needed.
+Let's remove it.